Chapter 1 - Chapter 2 - Chapter 3 - Chapter 4 - Chapter 5 - Chapter 6 - Chapter 7

 “Here’s your pay,” the first voice said with the familiar clink of coins.

 A pair of massive hands lifted Terra up and threw her over another shoulder.
-This one was much more cushioned and rather warm, especially compared to the cold night air.
+This one was much more cushioned than the pirate’s and rather warm, especially compared to the cold night air.
 Coarse, dark fur poked through the sack.

 Terra froze.
 Big, furry things.
 Her mind immediately raced back to that night in the Haunted Woods twelve years ago.
 But these couldn’t have been Werelupes, right?
-They were exterminated by Sir Tormund and Princess Roberta.
+The Meridellian Werelupes were exterminated by Sir Tormund and Princess Roberta.
 Weren’t they?

 “Ach, this all?” the runner asked.
 “Why was he so much more generous with the pirates?”